AD05 Naming University Facilities and Academic Units

 The following guidelines apply:

 - Ordinarily, University facilities and academic units will not be named for persons who are actively involved in or related to University operations.
 This includes members of the faculty and staff, board of trustees, advisory boards, legislators, and governmental officials.
 University facilities may be named for persons who have retired from active employment with the University after a sufficient time has elapsed from the date of the individual's retirement.
-This date should be determined by the Facilities Naming Committee.
+This date should be determined by the Facilities and Academic Unit Naming Committee.

 - When naming University facilities for corporations, the appropriateness of the corporate name in a public context should be taken into consideration.
-If the name of a corporation changes after a University facility is named for the corporation, the name of the University facility would remain the same unless a change is recommended by the Facilities Naming Committee in accordance with this policy.
+If the name of a corporation changes after a University facility is named for the corporation, the name of the University facility would remain the same unless a change is recommended by the Facilities and Academic Unit Naming Committee in accordance with this policy.
 Corporate names may not be used for academic units.

 - When possible, building names should include a designation of their primary function: